Lighting in your kitchen is something you can’t take as a joke. It will affect the chores you’re doing inside this space.

-There is basically three range of temperature for bulb colors.
+There is three range of temperature for bulb colors.
 These are soft white, bright white a daylight shade.
-Soft white is basically 2700k to 3000k.
+Soft white is 2700k to 3000k.
 The bright white range is 3500k to 4100K.
 For daylight, the range starts from 5000k to 6500k.

-More kelvin means better depth of whiteness.
+More kelvin means a better depth of whiteness.
 Lower kelvin reading lights are less white even when the same numbers of lumens are available.
 This is the same even when the actual brightness is not affected.

 One good example is the fact that because of warmer temperatures some colors are dragged out.
-Because soft white lights have the tendency to take out warmer shades such as orange or red.
+Because soft white lights tend to take out warmer shades such as orange or red.
 So, the contrast is altering hugely in a space.

-Keeping that in mind you need to choose the light color for your kitchen.
+Keeping that in mind you need to choose a light color for your kitchen.
 Don’t go for soft or warm white shades to use in the kitchen.
 These are preferable for bedrooms and living rooms where you need a cozy feel.

 Use bright or cool white instead.
-These are really efficient to bring energy into your kitchen and also, they suit garages and bathrooms.
+These are efficient to bring energy into your kitchen and also, they suit garages and bathrooms.
 You may also want to try daylight colors that are great for cutting chores.

 What Kind of Fixture?

 Some common fixtures may be used but not each of them is good for kitchen application.
 The first type is ceiling mount fixtures.
-Now this category fixture is actually suitable for ambient lighting.
+Now this category fixture is suitable for ambient lighting.
 However, you may want to use it inside the small storeroom inside your kitchen.

 Chandeliers are not quite used for kitchen areas.
 But if you have small dining attached to your kitchen then maybe above the table a chandelier will look elegant.
-All-mounted fixtures are often used for kitchen appliance.
+All-mounted fixtures are often used for kitchen appliances.

 This is great for any lighting.
 However, you need to be decisive about where to put them with the right type of bulb to use.
 Pendant lighting is usually hanging from the ceiling and comes with shades to prevent glare.

 The next type is recessed lighting.
 You can adjust the brightness and where to place it.
-These are great for general, accent and task lighting.
+These are great for general, accent, and task lighting.
 Most of the time, they look super convenient for any kitchen space no matter small or big.